firstdraft/guides/deploying-to-heroku.md

 # Deploying to Heroku

+## Deploy to your first production server

  1. Sign up for a [Heroku account](https://www.heroku.com/) if you haven't already.

  1. At a Terminal prompt, run the command `heroku login`:

     ![](/assets/heroku login.png)

- 1. To get the app ready to deploy to Heroku, ensure the following:
+ 1. To get the app ready to deploy to Heroku, ensure the following is true (this should already be done if you started with our base application):

     - In your `Gemfile`, look for a line that says: